GerritCodeReview/k8s-gerrit/README.md

 This project provides the sources for docker images used by the helm-charts.
 The images are also provided on [Dockerhub](https://hub.docker.com/u/k8sgerrit).

-The project also provides script to build and publish the images, so that custom versions can be used by the helm-charts.
+The project also provides scripts to build and publish the images so that custom versions can be used by the helm-charts.
 This requires however a docker registry that can be accessed from the Kubernetes cluster, on which Gerrit will be deployed.
 The functionality of the scripts is described in the following sub-